OpenSignLabs/OpenSign/docs/docs/help/Settings/manage-users.md

   - **Deactivated users** will not be able to log in to OpenSign until reactivated.

 ---
+## 🔁 Delete Users

+- OpenSign allows **admins** to delete users when needed.
+- Once a user is deleted, their account and all associated data are **permanently removed**.
+OpenSign does **not** keep deleted user records and restoration is **not possible**.
+- To delete a user:
+  1. Click the **Delete** button next to the user you want to remove.
+  2. A confirmation popup will appear.
+  3. Enter the user’s email in the input box and click **Delete**.
+- After deletion, the user (and all related data) will be permanently erased.

+> ⚡ **Note:** Once a user is deleted, your **available user count will automatically increase**.

+---

 ## 🔐 Permissions by Role